MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

 ## Overview

 This tutorial illustrates how Magniv allows you to:
-1. Work with API that has a rate limit
+1. Work with an API that has a rate limit
 2. Create a modular data application
 3. Implement a light-weight artifact store between Magniv tasks using Redis